 Use visual cues

-Keep prescribed medication at the kitchen table to remind yourself to take them with meals or leave them on your nightstand to take before going to bed.
+Keep prescribed medications at the kitchen table to remind yourself to take them with meals or leave them on your nightstand to take before going to bed.
 Just remember to keep them out of the reach of children.

 Pillboxes are a great way to organize your medication.
 There are even electronic versions that light up when a dose is due.

-Set an alarm on your cell phone or watch or use email reminders to help you remember to take your medicine.
+Set an alarm on your cell phone or watch, or use email reminders to help you remember to take your medicine.
 You can also use charts, calendars, or checklists.

 Talk to your doctor